droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 \[ \text{p} = \frac{\text{odds}}{1+\text{odds}} \]

 Thus, the probability of "success" can be obtained as the ratio of the odds of "success" to 1 plus the odds of "success".
-From above the odds that a hoary bat with a tooth height of 3.1 mm was the *semotus* subspecies was 2.911758.
-Using this last equation the probability that a bat with a tooth height of 3.1 mm is a *semotus* is $\frac{2.911758}{1+2.911758}$=0.744361.
+The odds that a hoary bat with a tooth height of 3.1 mm was *semotus* was calculated above as 2.911758.
+Using the equation for p just derived, the probability that a bat with a tooth height of 3.1 mm is *semotus* is $\frac{2.911758}{1+2.911758}$=0.744361.
 Again, check the fitplot above to make sure that this value makes sense.

 These predictions can be made in R with `predict()` very similarly to what you have done before.
-For example, the log odds computed by hand above may be computed with
+For example, the log(odds) that a hoary bat with a 3.1 mm tooth height is *semotus* is computed with

 ```r
 > predict(glm1,data.frame(canine=3.1))